theborakompanioni/azure-docs.de-de/articles/cdn/cdn-cloud-service-with-cdn.md

                         { CdnFallbackExpression = "$.validator" }
                         .Include("~/Scripts/jquery.validate*"));

             // Use the development version of Modernizr to develop with and learn from.
-Then, when you're
+Then, when you&#39;re
             // ready for production, use the build tool at http://modernizr.com to pick only the tests you need. bundles.Add(new ScriptBundle("~/bundles/modernizr", string.Format(cdnUrl, "bundles/modernizer"))
                         { CdnFallbackExpression = "window.Modernizr" }